-If you are interested in bringing a Music for All Affiliate Marching Band Event to your area, you may request more information by emailing education@musicforall.org
+If you are interested in bringing a Music for All Affiliate Marching Band Event to your area, visit marching.musicforall.org/affiliate for more information.
+Contact Music for All at education@musicforall.org for specific details and pricing.

 Questions?
 Call us!